When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 - Chronic sleep issues correlate with depression, anxiety, and mental distress.

 - Sleeping five hours or less per night increased mortality risk from all causes by roughly 15 percent.

-I take a wide and deep approach to this.
-I love to be really strong in one area while still having a hand in multiple other areas.
+I take a wide and profound approach to this.
+I love to be strong in one area while still having a hand in multiple other areas.
 The more you handle in your job, the more difficult you are to replace.
 My buddy Erik is wicked smart when it comes to growing his career.
 He just shared his best advice on how to become a 6 figure earner!